 First, it made me more alert to the friction in my life and how I need to reduce the friction before it’s out of control.
 For example, there’s friction between feeling uncertain about the future while also being mad at myself for not making decisions about the future.
 We just need to cut ourselves some slack.

 Second, it inspired me to help clients more easily identify friction for their customers and remove it before it becomes a flashpoint.

 Yesterday, I was on a call with a young person.
-She was feeling overwhelmed with two internships and two jobs.
+She was feeling depleted with two internships and two jobs.
 No wonder she felt overwhelmed!
 When I asked why she signed up for so much, she responded “I have to do everything that comes my way.
 When I graduate in May the job market will be very competitive.
 Employers expect marketers to be copywriters, graphic designers, photographers, videographers, SEO experts, social media managers, and more.
 So, I have to do everything.”

 Shed The Feeling Of Overwhelm To Rediscover What’s Essential